 I have only attempted to create a gluten free carrot cake recipe once before, and it had turned out way too heavy.
 Not this one!
-It is perfect, now that I have created the perfect gluten free cake blend.
-It has been working cup for cup for all regular recipes.
-And it already includes the baking powder and baking soda.
-This gluten free cake is of medium weight.
-If you like a heavier cake, just add an additional 1/4 cup cooking oil.
-I hadn’t had any carrot cake in years, and I can only tell you that I was in heaven!
-Enjoy!
-(See additional photos below.)
+It is perfect, now that I have created the perfect gluten free self-rising cake flour blend.
+It has been working cup for cup in most of my cake recipes (in place of gluten all-purpose flour and baking powder/baking soda).

 A gluten free carrot cake that gluten eating people never know is gluten free!

-- 2 cups Carla's Gluten Free Cake Flour Blend Recipe
+- 2 cups Carla's Self-Rising Gluten Free Cake Flour Blend Recipe

 - 1/2 teaspoon salt